damianhakert/damianhakert.github.io/source/posts/2016-08-04-moving-to-gitlab-yes-its-worth-it.html.md

 But I'd recommend waiting for at least version 8.11 (it's currently 8.10.3) before trying to import large GitHub projects.

-If you're on Bitbucket, unfortunatelly there are less features in the importer.
+If you're on Bitbucket, unfortunately there are less features in the importer.
 It will mostly just bring the source code.
 So be aware of that if you extensively depend on their pull request system and you want to preserve this history.
 More feature will come and you can even help them out, they are very resourceful and willing to make GitLab better.

 ## Side-track: Customizations for every Digital Ocean box